 - developed transport links between cities and towns.

-- most locals do not understand Russian and English;
+- most locals do not understand English;

 - low demand for apartment rent (if the applicant is planning to buy an apartment with the purpose to get profit from its renting).